Summary

 Contributions

-Employers and employees each contribute 5.3% of earnings, with no cap, to the First pillar retirement fund.
-In addition, each pays 1.1% on earnings up to CHF 148,000 to the Unemployment Insurance fund.
-Employers and employees also have to pay into occupational and non-occupational accident insurance schemes.
+In addition, each pays 1.1% on earnings up to CHF 148,200 to the Unemployment Insurance fund.
+Employers have to pay between 1 and 3% (uncapped) of earnings into the Family Compensation fund and a similar amount into the occupational accident insurance fund, and employees have to pay between 1 and 4% (capped) into the non-occupational accident insurance scheme.
 Contributions the second pillar mandatory private occupational schemes vary according to the chosen scheme, but the employer must pay at least half of these contributions.

 Treaties